 The EU has announced a proposal for Digital Green Certificates.
 It’s not yet clear if these are available to those outside of the EU hoping to travel there.
 Read our Q&A on Digital Green Certificates.

 Read more about whether you will need Covid-19 passports or vaccines to travel.

 If I want to book a trip to Spain, Greece, Turkey, Portugal or Cyprus for 17 May or beyond, how can I protect myself financially?

-If you do decide to risk it and book, choose a package holiday with a reputable company, such as Jet2holidays, Trailfinders or any other Which?
+If you do decide to risk it and book a trip, choose a package holiday with a reputable company, such as Jet2holidays, Trailfinders or any other Which?
 Recommended Provider.
-If we are banned from travelling at the time of your holiday, they will refund you.
+If Brits are banned from travelling at the time of your holiday, they will refund you.

-Still, it might be wise to wait until we know more about whether companies will refund or allow free changes if a country is placed on the amber or red list.
+Still, it might be wise to wait until we know more about whether companies will allow free changes if a country is placed on the amber or red list.